Skip to content

 The National Museum of Indian Cinema – Mumbai, India

 A recent addition to Bollywood, the National Museum of Indian Cinema was opened to the public in 2019.
-The first of its kind in India, the museum was designed to showcase the history of Indian cinema, which is an often-overlooked area of the art.
+The first of its kind in India, the museum was designed to showcase the history of Indian cinema, an often-overlooked art area.
 Costing a whopping 1.4 billion rupees (15,951,972.58 in Euros), the museum is split between an elegant 19th-century bungalow and a modern five-storey glass structure in south Mumbai.

 The exhibitions are designed chronologically, tracking its 100 years over four floors: “Level 1: Gandhi and Cinema; Level 2: Children’s Film Studio; Level 3: Technology, Creativity and Indian Cinema; Level 4: Cinema across India”.
-They explore how developments in American and British film industries impacted Indian cinema (such as the advent of sound, the studio era, and the impact of the second world war) before delving into how Indian cinema found its own unique, regional voice.
+They explore how developments in American and British film industries impacted Indian cinema (such as the advent of sound, the studio era, and the impact of the Second World War) before delving into how Indian cinema found its unique regional voice.

-The museum was inaugurated by Prime Minister Narendra Modi in January 2019.
-He told Daily News and Analysis India that, “films and society are a reflection of each other.
-What you see in films is happening in society and what is happening in society is seen in films.
+Prime Minister Narendra Modi inaugurated the museum in January 2019.
+He told Daily News and Analysis India that “films and society are a reflection of each other.
+What you see in films is happening in society, and what is happening in society is seen in films.
 Once only rich people from “tier 1 cities” could enter the film industry, but now artists from tier 2 and tier 3 cities are getting a foothold on the strength of their artistic abilities”.

-The museum marks a turning point for the country: “this shows India is changing,” Modi commented, “earlier, poverty was considered a virtue… Films were about poverty, helplessness.
+The museum marks a turning point for the country: “This shows India is changing,” Modi commented, “earlier, poverty was considered a virtue… Films were about poverty and helplessness.
 Now, along with problems, solutions are also being seen.
 If there are a million problems, there are a billion solutions.
 Films used to take 10-15 years to get completed.
-Famous films were actually known for the (long) time taken for their completion… Now films get finished in a few months and in a stipulated time-frame.
+Famous films were known for the (long) time taken for their completion… Films are finished in a few months and within a stipulated time frame.
 Similar is the case of government schemes.
-They are now being finished in a stipulated time-frame.”
+They are now being finished in a stipulated time frame.”

 Interior of The Cinema Museum in Spain